Top-down vs Bottom-up approach in Dynamic Programming

 Here are some critical differences

-• Top-down is a recursive problem-solving approach, while bottom-up is an iterative approach.
-In other words, the top-down approach assumes the subproblems will be solved using the smaller sub-problem only once using the recursion.
-In reverse, bottom-up composes the subproblems’ solution iteratively using the smaller sub-problems.
+• Top-down is a recursive approach, while bottom-up is an iterative approach.
+In other words, the top-down approach solve subproblems using the smaller sub-problem only once using the recursion.
+In reverse, bottom-up build subproblems’ solution iteratively using the smaller sub-problems.

-• Most of the time, top-down approach is easy to implement because we just add an array or a lookup table to store results during recursion.
-But in bottom-up approach, we need to define an iterative order to fill the table and take care of several boundary conditions.
+• Most of the time, top-down approach is easy to implement because we just need to modify the recursive solution to add the feature of memoization.
+In bottom-up approach, we need to define an iterative order to fill the table and take care of several boundary conditions.

-• The top-down approach is slower than the bottom-up approach because of the overhead of the recursive calls.
-In other words, the bottom-up approach often has much better constant factors since it has no overhead for recursive calls.
+• Top-down approach is slower than the bottom-up approach because of the overhead of the recursive calls.
+In other words, bottom-up approach often has much better constant factors since it has no overhead for recursive calls.

-• The top-down approach has also the space overhead of the recursion call stack.
-If the recursion tree is very deep, we may run out of stack space, which will crash your program.
+• Top-down approach has also the space overhead of the recursion call stack.
+If the recursion tree is very deep, we may run out of stack space, which will crash our program.

 • Asymptotically, both of these approaches guarantee the same time complexity, except in unusual circumstances where the top-down approach does not actually recurse to examine all possible subproblems.

-• The top-down approach starts from the large input size, reaches the smallest version of the problem (base case), and stores subproblem solutions from the base case to the larger problem.
-But in bottom-up approach, we first store the solution for the base case and store subproblem solutions in a particular order from the base case to the larger sub-problem.
+• Top-down approach starts from the large input size, reaches the smallest version of the problem (base case), and stores subproblem solutions from the base case to the larger problem.
+In bottom-up approach, we first store the solution for the base case and store subproblem solutions in an iterative order from the base case to the larger sub-problem.

 • With the bottom-up approach, sometimes, there is scope to optimize the time and space complexity further.
 We can try to reduce one loop or try to save space from O(n²) to O(n) or O(n) to O(1).
 But such types of optimization are challenging to achieve in a top-down approach.